 Neural Systems and Behavior summer course at the Marine Biological Laboratory

-The Neural Systems & Behavior (NS&B) course at the Marine Biological Laboratory (MBL) in Woods Hole (Mass.) has been co-directed by André Fenton and Hans Hofmann since 2012.
+The Neural Systems & Behavior (NS&B) course at the Marine Biological Laboratory (MBL) in Woods Hole (Mass.) was co-directed by André Fenton and Hans Hofmann from 2012 through 2018.
 This intensive eight-week lecture and laboratory course focusing on the neural basis of behavior is intended for graduate students, postdoctoral researchers, and independent investigators.
 Students investigate neural systems at the molecular, cellular, and organismal levels using state-of-the-art techniques and several different experimental model systems.
 The list of experimental model systems is updated year-to-year but always includes a diverse array of vertebrate and invertebrate preparations, chosen to illustrate key concepts and novel techniques.
 These experimental techniques are taught by a team of leading experts on a wide range of topics including: sensory processing and feature detection, sensory-motor integration, the cellular basis of pattern generation, the development and neuromodulatory control of cell and circuit specificity, spatial memory, learning and plasticity, and social communication.
 The laboratory provides access to many complementary methods including intracellular recording, single-cell dye-injection, patch-clamp, whole-cell voltage and current clamp, analysis of synaptic transmission and plasticity, neural genetics, quantitative behavioral methods, and computational neurobiology.

 After learning new techniques, students design, perform, and analyze the results of their own project.
 These projects offer an exceptional opportunity to combine newly learned skills in a creative manner.
 In addition to daily lectures given by course faculty, NS&B also sponsors the MBL Wednesday night seminar series, given by invited lecturers and distinguished visiting scholars.